cicsdev/cics-java-recgen/README.md

 4. Create a CICS  bundle defintion, setting the bundle directory attribute to the zFS location you just exported to, and install it.

+## Usage terms
+By downloading, installing, and/or using this sample, you acknowledge that separate license terms may apply to any dependencies that might be required as part of the installation and/or execution and/or automated build of the sample, including the following IBM license terms for relevant IBM components:

+• IBM CICS development components terms: https://www.ibm.com/support/customer/csol/terms/?id=L-ACRR-BBZLGX